 - Severe Disability Premium

-These benefits are not taken into account when your gross income is assessed to determine whether you qualify for deferment.
+These benefits are not taken into account when your gross income is assessed to decide if you qualify for deferment.

 You may be able to extend your repayments over 10 years, if you are unlikely to be fit for full-time work for the following three years.
 If your gross monthly income for the next 36 months is not likely to exceed the deferment level, the deferment period will be 36 months.